Analysis of Trade-offs in Fair Principal Component Analysis Based on Multi-objective Optimization: Multi-objective optimization

 \section{Multi-objective optimization}

-In mono-objective optimization, the notion of optimality is quite simple.
-One only needs to compare the cost function values obtained by the feasible solutions and then select the one that minimizes (or maximizes) it.
-However, in a multi-objective optimization, this notion must be extended to a vector-valued cost function.
-Therefore, in our case, the optimal solution should be the one that leads to minimum values of $\mathcal{J} = \left[\mathcal{R}(\mathbf{U}^{*}),\mathcal{F}(\mathbf{U}^{*}) \right]$.
+In mono-objective optimization, the solution is the feasible one that optimizes a single cost function.
+However, in multi-objective optimization, the notion of optimality must be extended to a vector-valued cost function.
+In our case, the optimal solution should be the one that leads to minimum values of $\mathcal{J} = \left[\mathcal{R}(\mathbf{U}^{*}),\mathcal{F}(\mathbf{U}^{*}) \right]$.
 Very often multi-objective optimization problems involve conflicting cost functions.
-As a consequence, one rarely finds a single solution that optimizes all objectives simultaneously.
-In the addressed dimension reduction problem, it is expected the presence of conflicts between the adopted cost functions, i.e., a solution that minimizes the reconstruction error may not be the fairest one.
-On the other hand, a solution that optimizes the fairness criterion may lead to a higher reconstruction error.
+Therefore, one rarely finds a single solution that optimizes all objectives simultaneously.
+In the addressed problem, it is expected a conflict between the adopted cost functions, i.e., a solution that minimizes the overall reconstruction error may not be the fairest one (and vice-versa).
 Although this compromise exists, we may have a set of solutions that achieve suitable performances on both objectives.
-Therefore, in order to determine this set of solutions, called non-dominated set, the characterization of an optimal solution is based on the following concept of dominance~\citep{Deb2001,Miettinen1999}:
+The definition of such solutions is based on the following concept of dominance~\cite{Deb2001,Miettinen1999}:

 \begin{defn}{\textbf{(Dominance):}} Consider two feasible solutions $\mathbf{\tilde{U}}$ and $\mathbf{\tilde{U}}'$.
 We say that $\mathbf{\tilde{U}}$ dominates $\mathbf{\tilde{U}}'$ if $\mathbf{\tilde{U}}$ is as good as $\mathbf{\tilde{U}}'$ in all objectives and $\mathbf{\tilde{U}}$ is strictly better than $\mathbf{\tilde{U}}'$ in at least one objective. \end{defn}